-MUS-210 2.00 Pop Singers II
+Pop Singers II

 This course is a continuation of Pop Singers MUS-164 and is open by audition to all students who are members of Concert Choir.
 The Pop Singers perform a wide variety of styles and literature with considerable stage movement and choreography.
 Public performances are given throughout the area.
 Participation in all rehearsals and public performances is required.
 Class will meet twice weekly and meet 1 night weekly as well.
 Maximum credit of eight (8) semester hours.
-Instructor permission.

-Sightsinging and Ear Training III
+Sight-Singing and Ear Training III

 This course introduces a progressive study of aural training and sight-singing designed to familiarize the student with the various skills needed to advance in the study of music.
-With emphasis placed on critical listening, the course is intended to challenge the student to achieve a maximum mastery of its content which includes, but is not limited to; aural recognition of major/minor scales, modes, triads, seventh chords and their inversions as well as basic conducting skills, melodic and rhythmic dictation and facility of sight singing.
+With emphasis placed on critical listening, the course is intended to challenge the student to achieve a maximum mastery of its content which includes, but is not limited to, aural recognition of major/minor scales, modes, triads, seventh chords and their inversions as well as basic piano knowledge, basic conducting skills, melodic and rhythmic dictation and facility of sight singing.
 This class will meet twice per week, along with 2 hours of arranged lab.
-Pre-requisites and/or Co-requisites: Permission of the instructor Successful Completion of Music Theory I and II, and Sight Singing and Ear Training I and II.
-Must be enrolled in Music Theory III